luciat/LT_HIST/README.md

+# LT_HIST

-# LT_HISTThis repository contains the slidify files created for the Coursera Developing Data Products assignment.
+This repository contains the slidify files created for the Coursera Developing Data Products assignment.

 For this assignment I've used the following bibliography and websites: